What is D&O Insurance Policy

 The coverage provided by a Directors and officer’s liability insurance is broadly described below.
 Coverage is provided to the directors and officers and under certain circumstances employees too -

 - Settlement cost, defense cost and the judgment cost in situations like bankruptcy are declared by the company.

 - Payment on behalf of the insured that includes the directors, officers and sometimes employees too, if they are indemnified by the company.

 - Loss faced by the insured for a legal claim and found to be legally liable for committing a wrongful act or practicing wrongful market strategies.

 - The payment covered also includes the defense cost.

 As we mentioned in the first line of this article that lawsuits against organizations are not rare these days around the world.
-Due to this reason Directors and officer’s liability insurance has is crucial for every company having a board committee or an advisory committee contradicting the famous myth that this particular insurance is only meant for the companies that are in public domain.
+Due to this reason Directors and officer’s liability insurance is crucial for every company having a board committee or an advisory committee contradicting the famous myth is this particular insurance is only meant for the companies that are in public domain.